-Having a diverse blend of talents is the key to developing new innovative and sustainable solutions, both for the business and society.
+Having a diverse blend of talents is key to developing new innovative and sustainable solutions, both for businesses and society.
 These are some of Jacob Nielsen’s thoughts, Senior People Analytics Specialist at Grundfos, shared in the interview we had with him.

 He also told more about the data-driven diversity, equity and inclusion journey of Grundfos, the role that top management, the organizational culture, and also the employees have in that process of transformation.